 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In years past, we as Indiana residents enjoyed one weekend of free fishing and family-friendly fishing events.
-This year, we have four days of free fishing!
+Last year, we as Indiana residents enjoyed four days of free fishing and family-friendly fishing events.
+This year, we are bringing back the four Free Fishing Days!

 Don’t know where to fish?
 You may not have to travel far.
 The new Go FishIN in the City program is providing quality fishing opportunities and education events at several city park ponds across the state.
 You could also check out the amazing Where to Fish interactive map.